meumobi/meumobi.github.io/_posts/2018-11-13-side-menu-tabs-login-page-ionic4.md

   email_md5: 1cd012be2382e755aa763c66acc7cfa6
 ---

 If you ever tried to combine side menu, tabs and login page on Ionic, for sure you know how a mess it could represent.
-We've faced this challenge and would like to share with you how we acheive it and which docs/posts help us on the way.
+We've faced this challenge and would like to share with you how we achieve it and which docs/posts help us on the way.
 ![Combine side menu, tabs and login page with Ionic 4]({{ site.BASE_PATH}}/assets/media/tabs-sidemenu/Ionic_App-2.png)

 **/!\ Update 2019-02-13**: Tabs got [changes on Ionic 4.0.0-beta.18](https://github.com/ionic-team/ionic/blob/master/CHANGELOG.md#breaking-changes-4) (released the 2018-12-13).
 I've applied these updates on [src code]((https://github.com/meumobi/meu-starter.tabs-sidemenu.ionic-v4)) and post below.